top of page

 Most common year of van (as of 2023)

-Best van for camper conversion in Ireland
+The Best Van for Camper Conversion in Ireland

-My top pick for best van for camper conversion is the Mercedes Sprinter, which consistently ranks first in the FN50 van reliability survey.
+My top pick for the best van for camper conversion is the Mercedes Sprinter, which consistently ranks first in the FN50 van reliability survey.

 The spec sheet below showcases the stats and dimensions of some of the most popular vans for camper conversion (with a European bias).
 This is based on the 2014 L3H3 model of each van.
-This should help demystify the selection process!
+This should help demystify the selection process.

 Note: The Fiat Ducato, Citroen Relay, Peugeot Boxer, and Ram ProMaster all have the same body sizes.